cornel-abang/html-elem-counter/README.md

-# html-elem-counter
+# HTML Element Counter
-Count HTML elements on any webpage
+Count any HTML element on any webpage